VioletViolaVi/Milestone-Project-4/README.md

             is legible and clearly organised, separate from the other banner and navigation bar above.
         - Check the “__*£35*__”
             price is crossed out and the “__*£5*__” price is highlighted with a light blue background colour and a box shadow so it stands out the most, out of all the text on the banner.
+## Fixed Arrow:
+- Run the HTML and CSS code, used to make the fixed arrow appear when scrolling down the home page, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
+- Using chrome development tools, check the fixed arrow’s responsiveness by opening the Slurps home page website with the following screen sizes: 320x571, 576x571, 768x571, 992x571 and 1200x571.
+- Scroll down the page using these different screen sizes and ensure the fixed arrow appears, before reaching the bottom and can be seen on the page clearly regardless of the content it overlaps; ensuring its z-index is correct.
+- When the fixed arrow is hovered over, make sure the arrow changes its colour to light blue.
+- When the fixed arrow is clicked on, ensure the home page scrolls back to the top of the screen, where users first land, when opening up the Slurps website.
-## Home Page Testing
+## Home Page
-- Mobile, Tablet & Desktop
 - Sort By Button:
     - Run the HTML and CSS code used to make the “__*Sort By...*__” button, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
     - Using chrome development tools, open the Slurps homepage website with the following screen sizes: 320x571, 576x571, 768x571, 992x571 and 1200x571.
 Check the “__*Sort By...*__” button stays at the top and far right side of the screen across all these screen sizes.
     - Ensure the background colour of the “__*Sort By...*__” button is light blue and when hovered over or clicked on, ensure its outline colour changes to “__*#17a2b8*__”.
     - Click on the “__*Sort By...*__” button to make its link options drop down.
 When hovered over or clicked on, ensure the links’ background colour in this dropdown change to light blue.
 Also, when one of the options are clicked on, ensure the text colour changes to white.
     - Click on the “__*Price(Low-High)*__” link then look through the “__*Search results for: “”*__”, “__*New Drinks*__”, “__*Juices*__” and “__*Milkshakes*__” sections of the home page and check all the drinks in each section are displayed in order of their price starting with the cheapest drinks to the most expensive.
     - Click on the “__*Price(High-Low)*__” link then look through the “__*Search results for: “”*__”, “__*New Drinks*__”, “__*Juices*__” and “__*Milkshakes*__” sections of the home page and check all the drinks in each section are displayed in order of their price starting with the most expensive drinks to the cheapest.
     - Click on the “__*Name(A-Z)*__” link then look through the “__*Search results for: “”*__”, “__*New Drinks*__”, “__*Juices*__” and “__*Milkshakes*__” sections of the home page and check all the drinks in each section are displayed in alphabetical order, based on their drink names.
     - Click on the “__*Name(Z-A)*__” link then look through the “__*Search results for: “”*__”, “__*New Drinks*__”, “__*Juices*__” and “__*Milkshakes*__” sections of the home page and check all the drinks in each section are displayed in reverse alphabetical order, based on their drink names.
 - New Drinks Section:
     - Run the HTML and CSS code used to make the “__*New Drinks*__” section, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
     - Using chrome development tools, check this section’s responsiveness by opening the Slurps home page website with the following screen sizes: 320x571, 576x571, 768x571, 992x571 and 1200x571.
 Check the content in the “__*New Drinks*__” section uses BootStraps’ grid system in displaying 1-2 drink items per row on smaller sizes (320x571, 576x571 and 768x571) and 4 drink items per row on larger screen sizes (992x571 and 1200x571).
     - Across these different screen sizes also check the drink images and their “__*NEW!*__” stickers don’t overlap the content of the other new drink items displayed.
     - Hover over the shortened drink names that have ellipsis written at the end of them and ensure the full name of the drink can be seen as a tooltip when doing so.
 Also check the rest of the drink descriptions are clearly displayed, easy to read and understand.
     - Look to see if the “__*BUY NOW*__” buttons are arranged under the drink’s descriptions following the same grid system from Bootstrap.
     - Hover over and click on the “__*BUY NOW*__” buttons to ensure their outline changes to the colour, “__*#17a2b8*__”.
     - Click on the “__*BUY NOW*__” buttons and make sure that causes the home page to scroll down to the same drink in their respective drink type section.
 - Search Results, Juices & Milkshakes Section:
     - Run the HTML and CSS code used to make the “__*Search results for: “”*__”, “__*New Drinks*__”, “__*Juices*__” and “__*Milkshakes*__” sections of the home page, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
     - Using chrome development tools, check these section’s responsiveness by opening the Slurps home page website with the following screen sizes: 320x571, 576x571, 768x571, 992x571 and 1200x571.
 Check the content in these sections uses BootStraps’ grid system in displaying 1-3 drink items per row on smaller sizes (320x571, 576x571 and 768x571) and 4 drink items per row on larger screen sizes (992x571 and 1200x571).
     - Across these different screen sizes check the drink images and their descriptions don’t overlap the content of the other drink items displayed besides them.
     - Ensure any drink produced from the search results, that also exists within the “__*New Drinks*__” section, appears with a “__*NEW!*__” sticker on them.
     - Hover over the shortened drink names that have ellipsis written at the end of them and ensure the full name of the drink can be seen as a tooltip when doing so.
 Also check the rest of the drink descriptions are clearly displayed, easy to read and understand.
     - Test the quantity form underneath these drinks by conducting the following:
         - Enter the number “__*4*__” in the quantity form for one drink from each section i.e.: “__*Search results for: “”*__”, “__*New Drinks*__”, “__*Juices*__” and “__*Milkshakes*__”.
         - Press the “__*ADD*__” button next to the form to see if the drink quantities are sent to the shopping cart.
+Also ensure a message appears at the top of the screen informing the users on the quantity and name of the drink(s) added.
         - Scroll to the top of the screen and check the drink counter is “__*16*__” to make sure all these drinks were added and the form worked.
 Then click the shopping cart icon to go to the “__*Shopping Cart*__” page .
         - Once on the page, check that the added drinks in the “__*Shopping Cart*__” page are the same drinks that were added from the home page and ensure that in their edit form input fields, the number “__*4*__” is present for each of them.
         - Repeat this same test for other drinks using different quantity numbers and always go to the “__*Shopping Cart*__” page to ensure the same drink item(s) and their quantity number, taken from the home page’s quantity form, appears in the “__*Shopping Cart*__” page.
+## Our Mission Page
-    - Fixed Arrow:
+- Main Title:
-        - Run the HTML and CSS code, used to make the fixed arrow appear when scrolling down the home page, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
+    - Run the HTML and CSS code used to make the “__*Our Mission*__” page, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
-        - Using chrome development tools, check the fixed arrow’s responsiveness by opening the Slurps home page website with the following screen sizes: 320x571, 576x571, 768x571, 992x571 and 1200x571.
+    - Ensure the “__*Our Mission*__” page is responsive by using chrome development tools to open the “__*Our Mission*__” page in different screen sizes including: 320x571, 576x571, 768x571, 992x571 and 1200x571.
-        - Scroll down the page using these different screen sizes and ensure the fixed arrow appears, before reaching the bottom and can be seen on the page clearly regardless of the content it overlaps; ensuring its z-index is correct.
-        - When the fixed arrow is hovered over, make sure the arrow changes its colour to light blue.
-        - When the fixed arrow is clicked on, ensure the home page scrolls back to the top of the screen, where users first land, when opening up the Slurps website.
+    - Check the “__*Mission Statement*__” main title and its paragraph follow Bootstrap’s grid system with the title taking up the entire row at the top and its paragraph taking up the row underneath across all the different screen sizes.
+    - Make sure the text is clear and easy to read and doesn’t get cut off the screen regardless of the screen size.
+- Sub-Heading Title:
+    -